 Tell us about your next release.

-The next book will be Book #2 in the Finding Billy Battles trilogy in February 2016.
-This phase of Billy Battles’ life takes him to the Far East of the 1890s and places like French Indochina, The Philippines, Hong Kong, and Singapore.
-Billy finds him mixed up with political opportunists, spies, revolutionaries and an assortment of malevolent and dubious characters of both sexes.
-In short, Book #2 in the trilogy takes Billy far away from his Kansas roots and out of his comfort zone.
-How will Billy handle those people and the challenges they present?
-You will have to read Book #2 to find out.
+I finished the trilogy in 2018 with the publication of The Lost Years of Billy Battles, which I am proud to say has won multiple awards.
+Book #3 deals with a new phase of Billy Battles’ life.
+It takes him to Mexico during the 1910 revolution led by such people as Pancho Villa and Emiliano Zapata.
+In Veracruz, Billy finds him mixed up with political opportunists, spies, revolutionaries, and an assortment of evil and dubious characters of both sexes.
+In short, Book #3 in the trilogy once again takes Billy far away from his Kansas roots and out of his comfort zone.
+Then, Billy disappears for several years.
+Family and friends have no idea where he is or why he vanished.
+Why did he vanish and to where?
+You will have to read Book #3 to find out.

 How do you develop your plots and your characters?
 Do you use any set formula?

-I write from the seat of my pants.
-I don’t outline my books and I don’t write down plot scenarios.
+I don’t outline my books, and I don’t write down plot scenarios.
 I just start writing and see where the story and my characters lead me.
 It’s a lot like life itself.
 We may have a goal in mind, but the route to it is often strewn with obstacles, surprises, and sometimes tragedy.
-I usually write 3,000 or 4,000 words a day and I edit as I go.
+I usually write 3,000 or 4,000 words a day, and I edit as I go.
 In other words, I may write a few paragraphs and then rewrite them within a few minutes of creating them.
-I don’t really write what I would call a “First Draft.”
-When I finish writing a book it is finished.
+I don’t write what I would call a “First Draft.”
+When I finish writing a book, it is finished.
 I may go back and make a few tweaks with the plot here and there, or alter a little dialogue or some action by a character, but there is no second or third draft.

 I know some authors who will write a first draft and put it away for weeks or months and then go back and look at it with fresh eyes.
 Alternatively, they may send it out to professional “beta readers” or “critiquers.”
+I do use beta readers, but I don’t put my writing away for weeks or months.
 Those strategies may work for some people.
 They don’t work for me.
 I guess it’s my journalistic training: see it, report it, organize it, write it and then move on to the next story.

-If your publisher offered to fly you anywhere in the world to do research on an upcoming book, where would you most likely want to go?
+If your publisher offered to fly you anywhere in the world to research an upcoming book, where would you most likely want to go?

 (TOMORROW: Part 2)